[Home ] [Archive]

 Department of Pathobiology, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran & -

-Cutaneous wounds present significant clinical challenges by compromising the body’s protective barrier.
-Optimizing wound healing is crucial to enhance patients’ quality of life.
-Hyaluronic acid (HA) promotes tissue repair, while azelaic acid (AZ) offers anti-inflammatory and antibacterial effects.
-This study investigates the combined effects of HA and AZ on wound healing.
-To evaluate the impact of concurrent topical application of HA and AZ on wound healing in a rabbit model.
-Experimental wounds (6 mm diameter, 2 mm depth) were created in rabbits (n = X) using a skin punch.
-Wounds were allowed to heal by secondary intention, with HA and AZ applied topically every 12 hours for 14 days.
-Control wounds received a solution without active ingredients.
-Tissue samples were collected on days 7 and 14 for histopathological analysis using H&E and Masson’s trichrome staining.
-The treatment group demonstrated complete epidermal coverage and organized granulation tissue.
-Histopathological analysis revealed improved collagen deposition and reduced inflammation compared to controls, which exhibited incomplete regeneration and disorganized cellular structures.
-The combined application of HA and AZ significantly enhanced wound healing, as evidenced by improved epithelialization and collagen organization.
-These findings suggest the potential clinical applicability of this combination therapy for accelerated wound repair
+Cutaneous wounds pose significant clinical challenges by disrupting the body’s protective barrier, necessitating optimized healing strategies to improve patient outcomes.
+Hyaluronic acid (HA) facilitates tissue repair, while azelaic acid (AzA) exhibits anti-inflammatory and antibacterial properties.
+This study evaluated the synergistic effects of topical HA and AzA on wound healing in a rabbit model.
+Standardized full-thickness wounds (6 mm diameter, 2 mm depth) were created using a skin punch.
+Treatments with HA and AzA were applied every 12 hours for 14 days, while control wounds received a placebo solution.
+Tissue samples were collected on days 7 and 14 for histopathological examination using hematoxylin & eosin and Masson's trichrome staining.
+The treatment group showed complete epidermal coverage, well-organized granulation tissue, enhanced collagen deposition, and reduced inflammation compared to controls, which exhibited incomplete regeneration and disorganized cellular structures.
+These findings demonstrate that combined topical application of HA and AzA significantly accelerates cutaneous wound healing, highlighting its potential clinical utility for improved tissue repair.

 Keywords: Rabbit, Hyaluronic Acid, Azelaic Acid, Wound Healing, Pathology